 This is augmented by the school’s subject teachers across the curriculum.

-Teachers and RSIAs regularly attend training to ensure they are up to date with all aspects of working with students with special needs.
+Teachers and RSIAs keep up to date with all aspects of working with students with special needs.
 This can be related to specific conditions such as Autism, ADHD, Attachment Disorder or focus on more general skills.
-These include Makaton, behaviour management, phonics or speech and language.
+These include intervention strategies, behaviour management, phonics or speech and language.

 Our Ethos